-The surgical scope and practice of an OMFS continues to evolve.
+The surgical scope and practice of an OMF Surgeon continues to expand.
 So what exactly does an Oral and Maxillofacial Surgeon do?
 Numerous treatments utilize the skill and training of an OMFS, these include some of the following:

 Cleft Lip/Palate Surgery

 Corrective Jaw Surgery (Orthognathic Surgery)